0hsn/sspp/docs/cmdref.md

        sspp [OPTIONS...]

 OPTIONS
-        --or        Set a defaul value in case the expected not found
+        --or        Set a default value in case the expected not found

         --data      Set data to parse, and to select data from.
                     This option get priority over data send via pipe.

-    -j, --json      Node selector for json data
+    -J, --json      Node selector for json data

-    -x, --xml       Node selector for xml data
+    -X, --xml       Node selector for xml data
 ```